-"I can tell you that approximately 20 percent of subjects between 6 to 12 years of age are staying in front of the TV approximately four hours per day," said Pietrobelli.
+"I can tell you that approximately 20 percent of subjects between 6 to 12 years of age are staying in front of the TV approximately four hours per day," Pietrobelli said.

 While nutritionists like Pietrobelli continue to work on fixing the problem, others are trying to understand the changes.

 "These aren't people in Crete in 1948 saying, 'Oh, yeah, I love this diet.
 It keeps me very healthy.
-It's fantastic,'" said Nowak.
+It's fantastic,' " Nowak said.
 "They would love to add more meat if they had more money.
 And indeed, as soon as people have more money, they add more meat to their diet."

 In Greece as a whole, people are now eating roughly four times more meat than they were in the 1950s.
-Same in Italy.
-Same wherever incomes go up.
+It's the same in Italy — and wherever incomes go up.

 "Children are the object of a huge amount of research on how to seduce them to eat more of foods that are horrible for them and making them fat and giving them obesity, and we know they're going to die prematurely," he said.